 Most DASCH lightcurves will include a few upper limits that are well below the typical brightness of your target.
 These generally occur for one of two known reasons.
 Either it is the Incorrect Astrometry known issue, and the pipeline has failed to detect your source because it actually lies at a different image location; or it is the Missing Lightcurve Points known issue, and the pipeline has detected your source at the right location, but the detection record is missing from the compiled lightcurve database.

-With the current DASCH data processing architecture, neither problem can be easily solved without staff intervention.
+With the current DASCH data processing architecture, neither problem can be easily solved without insider intervention.
 The best available course of action is to reject these points.
-If a potential measurement is critical to your science, contact the team to discuss reprocessing of the plate in question.
+If a potential measurement is critical to your science, contact the email list for guidance.

 7. Low-resolution plates